ben-ghirardani/quiz/Notes.md

 10) is it obvious that the user can scroll down in categories now that scroll is hidden?

-11) is DropDown used anymore?
-Check then get rid.
 12) is Item used anymore?
 Check then get rid.
 12) is MainContainer used anymore?
 Check then get rid.
 Or implement correctly.
-13) check for any non-visual components that have css files and delete.